John Evelyn the Younger: Life

 Evelyn was the third but eldest surviving son of John Evelyn, born 19 January 1655.
-On 13 December 1660 his father presented him to the queen mother, who made much of him.
-Until 1662 he was 'brought up amongst Mr. Howard's children at Arundel House.’
-In 1665 Edmund Bohun became his tutor.
-Early in 1667, he was sent still young to Trinity College, Oxford, under Ralph Bathurst.
+On 13 December 1660, his father presented him to the queen mother, who made much of him.
+Until 1662, he was 'brought up amongst Mr. Howard's children at Arundel House.’
+In 1665, Edmund Bohun became his tutor.
+In early 1667, he was sent to Trinity College, Oxford, under Ralph Bathurst.

-He left Oxford in March 1669, and was admitted of the Middle Temple 2 May 1672.
-On 29 March 1673 his father took him to see Peter Gunning, bishop of Chichester, who gave him instruction and advice 'before he received the Holy Sacrament.'
-On 25 May of the same year he became a younger brother of Trinity House, and on 10 November 1675 he went to France in the suite of the ambassador Lord Berkeley, returning in May of the next year.
+He left Oxford in March 1669, and was admitted to the Middle Temple on 2 May 1672.
+On 29 March 1673, his father took him to see Peter Gunning, Bishop of Chichester, who gave him instructions and advice 'before he received the Holy Sacrament.'
+On 25 May of the same year, he became a younger brother of Trinity House, and on 10 November 1675, he went to France in the suite of the ambassador Lord Berkeley, returning in May of the next year.

-In December 1687 Evelyn was employed in Devon by the treasury, as a commissioner respecting 'concealment of land.'
+In December 1687, Evelyn was employed in Devon by the treasury, as a commissioner respecting 'concealment of land.'
 Just a year later he was presented to William, Prince of Orange at Abingdon by Colonel Sidney and Colonel Berkeley.
 As a volunteer in John Lovelace, 3rd Baron Lovelace's troop he helped to secure Oxford for William.

-In 1690 he purchased the chief clerkship of the treasury, but was removed within a year.
+In 1690, he purchased the chief clerkship of the treasury, but was removed within a year.
 He acted as a commissioner of revenue in Ireland from 1692 to 1696.
 He returned home seriously ill, and died in Berkeley Street, London, 24 March 1699, in his father's lifetime.